TheBoognish138/python-challenge/README.md

 # python-challenge
-In this module I utilize Python in order to work with bigger data sets and automate conversions
+In this module I use Python to calculate both profit-loss and poll data from a .csv resource.